joarvevle/joarvevle.github.io/README.md

 # Learn to make custom ggplot theme packages for R, with custom colour, fonts and appearance

 This site is to help create a custom ggplot theme for R.
-You will learn to make a theme that can be added to any ggplot and changes the colours, apparance, font and other to reflect your style or organizational requirements.
+You will learn to make a theme that can be added to any ggplot and changes the colours, appearance, font and other to reflect your style or organizational requirements.

 A great site for extra info can be found here: https://ourcodingclub.github.io/tutorials/writing-r-package/